HydrogenStorage/molecular-stability-computer/README.md

 - `--surge-amount`: How many molecules to generate with Surge.
 Set to either a fraction of all possible molecules or a total amount.
+- `--level`: What level of quantum chemistry to run.
+Options include 'xtb'
+- `--no-relax`: Skip relaxing the model

 A full listing of options for `compute_emin.py` is available by calling.